 What to Eat Gnocchi With

 The possibilities are endless.
 Toss gnocchi in a simple marinara or alfredo sauce.
+For a cozy and cheesy meal, make this creamy cheesy baked gnocchi.
 Or, be extra authentic and brown some butter and sage, add your gnocchi, and season to taste with salt and pepper.
 A generous grating of fresh parmesan cheese and olive oil will do the trick for you purists out there.
 You can also make our favorite chicken gnocchi soup.

 Make Ahead & Storage Tips